SCENARIOS AND PROJECTIONS FOR TOURISM AND GAMING IN 2024

 Author: Bruno Omori

-Bruno Omori is an international speaker in Japan, Spain, Switzerland, Cuba, El Salvador, Uruguay, USA, Singapore, England, and also manager of Tourism Master Plans, Feasibility Studies for Hotel Projects...
+Bruno Omori is an international speaker in Japan, Spain, Switzerland, Cuba, El Salvador, Uruguay, the USA, Singapore, and England.
+He is also a manager of Tourism Master Plans and Feasibility Studies for Hotel Projects...

 Learn More